mrporterphysics/mrporterphysics.github.io/Daily Plan/20252026/Daily Slides/EarthSci202526.md

 #### 📋 Agenda

-1. Review your notes from the readings
+1. Review your notes from the reading
 2. As a group brainstorm answers to the following prompt: "_How will climate change impact populations?_"
     - Support with evidence from **each** text
 3. Class discussion